FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 If you ever had issues with software in Wine, then try this script.
 I made it as an alternative for Wine/Proton-tricks, so you can spend more time using the software you want and less time tinkering.
 The main goal of this project is to provide users with dependencies similar to Valve's installscript.vdf.

-*Please note that not every game or program can be fixed by this script, but it should help in most cases*

 ## Contents

 * [7zip](https://7-zip.org/)